dirkpage/dirkpage.github.io/README.md

 while your static site is running, you can edit your markdown file.
 Whenever you save your changes they will appear automatically in your browser!

 ### Building and testing build locally

-to run a production build of your static site locally you can:
+To run a production build of your static site locally you can:

 1. install the `serve` dependency globally using:
 ``` shell
 npm install -g serve
 ```

-1. run the `serve` command on the `build` folder and specify the port 3000 with the `-p 3000` flag
+2. run the `serve` command on the `build` folder and specify the port 3000 with the `-p 3000` flag
 ``` shell
 npm build
 serve -s build/ -p 3000